Evanfeenstra/phog/README.md

 # phog

-dead simple crypto functions for fognet
+crypto functions for fognet and the web

 phog uses the Web Crypto API and base 58 encoding